2022 White Coat Ceremony

 As I begin the study of medicine, I take this oath freely and upon my honor.

-I will empower you and your loved ones to make choices that reflect your values and beliefs;
+I will partner with you and your loved ones to make choices that reflect your values;

-I will serve you with humility and be grateful for the lessons you teach me.
+I will serve you with humility, compassion, and appreciation for the lessons you will teach me.